-The recently released EIGHTH edition is a whole new ballgame -- we have recently updated our guide to reflect the changes.
+The EIGHTH edition is a whole new ballgame, and we've updated our guide to reflect the changes.
 In addition to this guide, check out this quick overview HERE.

 For more information you can check out this MLA 8 vs MLA 7 comparison.

-We use them so that our readers can easily find the sources to which we are referring; if that information were not given in a standardized format, we would all have great difficulty finding the sources on our own.
+We use them so that our readers can easily find the sources to which we are referring; if that information isn't structured in a standardized format, it can be difficult follow up on previous research and find sources on our own.

-SO...I will spare you the tired, old lecture about how copying a source word for word, buying or borrowing papers and cutting/pasting blocks of texts from the Internet is only cheating yourself.
+We'll spare you the tired lecture about how copying a source word for word, buying or borrowing papers and cutting/pasting blocks of texts from the Internet is only cheating yourself.
 By now you have probably learned what plagiarism is and a few basic rules about avoiding it.
 You know about summarizing, using quotes, and citing sources properly.
 However, even students who know all of the rules sometimes encounter difficulty in developing a writing style that does not plagiarize.
 Developing a few essential skills will lead to a writing style that will automatically prevent plagiarizing.

 Ultimately, avoiding plagiarism boils down to one essential skill: the ability to write and recognize a good paraphrase.

 Below is a link to a quick guide to basic citation rules (with examples, including citations for social media and general layout guidelines).